Dedicated to my Therapist and to all Survivors who will make the same journey

 Judith Herman writes that survivors of child abuse may find that PTSD symptoms are precipitated by events such as the birth of a child, a failed marriage, or a change in family relationships (1992, p.114).
 In 2008, I experienced a dramatic change in family relationships.
 It was to trigger the severest bout of PTSD I have experienced to date.

-A moral dilemma was that I wondered how much to tell my sister about the abuse.
+When Sue’s existence was verified, I cried almost non-stop for twenty-four hours.
+I was shocked, yes, but also felt very very sad that in her search for her mother, I knew exactly what Sue would find.
+Even if she didn’t have any expectations, I felt actual agony that it would not be nicer and better for her.
+A moral dilemma I faced was wondering how much to tell my sister about the abuse.
 I did not want to stymie any relationship she might develop with my mother.
-But I knew that she was on a search for truth; she urged me to tell her the truth and so I selectively and gently disclosed that it had not been easy to be a child growing up in our household (Note: My parents did not sexually abuse me; they beat me and the emotional cruelty was severe).
-I wanted to be objective and fair, also selecting anecdotes to share that were positive, because there were those too - we come from a line of intelligent, creative and funny people.
+But I knew that she was on a search for truth; she urged me to tell her the truth.
+So I selectively and gently disclosed that it had not been easy to be a child growing up in our household (Note: My parents did not sexually abuse me; they beat me and the emotional cruelty was severe).
+I also wanted to be objective and fair, selecting anecdotes to share that were positive, because there were those too – we come from a line of intelligent, creative and funny people.
 I was preoccupied a lot with what to tell her or not.
-I did so much private crying too; even though my sis had not been through the abuse that I had, the very thought that she might have had to endure it if she'd been the eldest instead of me broke my heart.
-It had reawakened pain for me in a very real sense.
+I did much private crying too; even though my sis had not been through the abuse that I had, the very thought that she might have had to endure it if she’d been the eldest instead of me broke my heart.
+In my ability to imagine it happening to Sue, the terror and hurt of my childhood dawned on me in a deeper sense than it ever had before.

 As I was reflecting that I was glad for her sake that my sister had not shared my upbringing, I was aware that I was somewhat triggered into powerful emotions around my childhood, but I supposed that this was only natural and accepted it with relative — if tearful, equanimity.
 I was not to know that my history would become a tsunami that would cause me to feel as if I had achieved no healing at all.